ny-collins/techbros/docs/ARCHITECTURE.md

 *   **Protocol:** Incoming data chunks are written directly to the device storage using the `FileSystemWritableFileStream` interface.
 *   **Memory Footprint:** Keeps only the current chunk (~64KB) in memory, rather than the entire file blob.

+### 4.3.
+IndexedDB Fallback (`src/db.js`)
+If the File System Access API is unavailable (e.g., on Mobile or Firefox), the system falls back to storing file chunks in IndexedDB.
+*   **Process:** Chunks are written to an object store as they arrive.
+*   **Assembly:** Once all chunks are received, they are concatenated into a Blob and offered for download.
+*   **Cleanup:** The database is cleared after successful assembly or initialization.

 ---

 ## 5. Security Architecture